Digital Transformation Guide: Discover the strategy- 3 mins

 The strategy should be discovered, not defined

-That’s why the Digital Transformation Strategy shouldn’t be a plan to adopt new ways of working like Agile, Design Thinking, Lean Startup, Lean Manufacturing, etc. Instead, the strategy should be a “plan” to change the organizational mindset.
-But, as you may know, it is impossible to define it beforehand, because nobody knows how to change hundreds or thousands of people’s mindsets.
+That’s why the Digital Transformation Strategy shouldn’t be a plan to adopt new ways of working like Agile, Design Thinking, Lean Startup, Lean Manufacturing, etc. Instead, the strategy should be a “plan” to change the organizational mindset but, as you may know, it is impossible to define it beforehand, because nobody knows how to change hundreds or thousands of people’s mindsets.

 Therefore, define a strategy is a complex challenge because there are too many variables to handle.
 Moreover, the uncertainty is high, because nobody knows if it’s going to work.
 Also, there are many ways to try to find a solution.
 Even worse, there may be no solution.
 Does it sound familiar to you?
-Those are the same challenges every team faces during innovation, and that’s the reason why you should adapt innovation principles to discover a strategy for changing your organization mindset.
+Those are the same challenges that every team faces during innovation, and that’s the reason why you should adapt innovation principles to discover a strategy for changing your organization mindset.